 SILC supervision and evaluation, consistent with State law, of its staff and other personnel as may be necessary to carry out its functions.

-The direct supervision and evaluation of the SILC Program Assistant is conducted by the Executive Director of the Governor's Commission on Disability, in compliance with all State Personnel Rules, with substantive input of the SILC Chair and Executive Committee
+The direct supervision and evaluation of the SILC Program Assistant is conducted by the Executive Director of the Governor's Commission on Disability, in compliance with all State Personnel Rules, with substantive input of the SILC Chair and Executive Committee.

 Non-assignment of duties to SILC staff and other personnel made available by the DSU, or any other State agency or office, that would create a conflict of interest while assisting the SILC in carrying out its duties.

 The contract with the Governor's Commission on Disability to house the SILC and its Program Assistant is clear that no assignment of other duties may be made that would directly impact upon the autonomy of the SILC, or create a conflict of interest.
-The assignment of work is done by the SILC Chair, and the Executive Committeee
+The assignment of work is done by the SILC Chair, and the Executive Committee.

 Part II: Narrative: Section 6 - Service Provider Requirements